networkdisa/Full-Functional-Clock-Arduino/README.md

 <ul>
     <li>Define seven segment in two dimentiional array</li>
 </ul>
-this array need to be modified according to number of LEDs you use in seven segment.
+this array need to be modified according to number of LEDs you are going to use in seven segment.

 ```C++
 /*******LED Array******/